Henry Goulstone

-Henry Goulstone (22 October 1836 – 20 March 1914) was an early British immigrant to New Zealand, where he was a financier and magistrate.
+Henry Goulstone (bap.
+28 November 1835 – 20 March 1914) was an early British immigrant to New Zealand, where he was a financier and magistrate.

 Biography

-Goulstone was born on 22 October 1836 in Long Ashton, England, as one of 12 children, and baptised in the Church of England faith.
+Goulstone was baptised on 28 November 1835 at St John the Baptist Church, Bedminster, England.
+He was the ninth child of 12 children.
+All were baptised in the Church of England faith.
 His father was school master and proprietor of the Ashton Gate Academy.

 In 1841, at the age of five, he was living with his parents and seven of his brothers and sisters in North Street, Bedminster, Bristol.

 Goulstone arrived in Melbourne, Australia, on 29 March 1858, having sailed alone from Liverpool on the Tornado.

 From Melbourne, Goulstone moved on to Queensland, and lived for about three years in a small place called Darling Downs, where he ran his own business.
 However, he had to leave the locality on account of his health.
 On 11 May 1860 Goulstone arrived in Sydney, having sailed from Brisbane on the ship the Telegraph of Sydney.
-Just over a week later on 19 May he married Mary Sayer Cox.
+Just over a week later on 19 May he married Mary Sayer Cox, a 25 year old single woman from Yatton, Somerset.

-Their first child, Newton Henry Goulstone, was born on 1 July 1861, at Belgrave Terrace, Sydney.
-On 5 August 1861 Goulstone started work at the head office in Sydney of the Bank of New South Wales.
+Their first child, Newton Henry, was born on 1 July 1861, at Belgrave Terrace, Sydney.
+On 5 August 1861 Goulstone started work at the Sydney head office of the Bank of New South Wales.

-Sometime between August and January the family moved to Auckland, New Zealand and on 4 January 1862, Goulstone was appointed as the Acting Accountant, Bank of New South Wales, Auckland, at a salary of £300 per annum.
+Sometime between August 1861 and January 1862 the family moved to Auckland, New Zealand and on 4 January 1862, Goulstone was appointed as the Acting Accountant, Bank of New South Wales, Auckland, at a salary of £300 per annum.

 Goulstone quickly rose through the ranks of the bank and he moved with his family to Napier where he was made acting bank manager on 30 October 1862.
-This was to be a short stay as the branch was closed on 7 December 1863, though long enough for Mary to give birth to their second son, William Fitzhugh Goulstone.
+This was to be a short stay as the branch was closed on 7 December 1863, though long enough for Mary to give birth to their second son, William Fitzhugh.
 While in Napier Goulstone took part in the Anniversary Day Rifle Shooting contest on 16 November 1863.

 On 1 April 1863, Goulstone sent a note to Donald McLean, confirming an appointment with him for the following day.
 Unfortunately no account of the meeting has been uncovered, so it is presently a mystery as to why Goulstone went to see Sir Donald.
 The letter (at right), is currently the only surviving written document of him.